 The UFI should be updated also when the indicated range of one or more components are changed, even if the actual concentration remains the same.
 For example a concentration of 30% of a particular component is originally indicated with the range 28-33% and the submitter changes the indicated range to 30-35% (without changing the actual concentration).
-Since poison centres normally use the upper range limit in their assessment (calculation of exposure), the same UFI for two different submitted compositions may generate confusion.
+When the exact concentration is not known, the poison centres normally use the upper range limit in their assessment (calculation of exposure), the same UFI for two different submitted compositions may generate confusion.